nikitaeverywhere/webrender/readme.md

    * when page starts loading.
 Once this code returns, WebRender will immediately close the page and
    * return the result which is equal to a serializable value of what was returned.
    */
-  "js": `// This code is specified as a template string for readability.
-It should use standard JSON instead.
+  "js": ` // This code is specified as a template string for this example readability.
+It should use standard JSON notation.
     let firstCat;
     while (true) {
       if (firstCat = document.querySelector('div[jsaction] div[jsaction] img')) {